attharmirza/SittingHunWebsite/_projects/a-reckoning-for-garners-death.markdown

 ---
 layout: project
-title: A Reckoning for Garner's Death
+title: A Reckoning for the Death of Eric Garner
 position: 23
 date: 2019-06-25T14:18:03.086Z
 categories: